LanaGeis/LanaGeis/README.md

 ## Projects
 - [Employment Trend Analysis: Is AI taking our jobs or transforming them?](https://github.com/LanaGeis/Employment-Trend-Analysis) – milestone-based data science project using BLS, O*NET, and other public data to explore how automation and AI affect U.S. occupations and skills, with analysis in Python and Power BI.
 -
-- US Baby Names Exploration (1880–2019): Generational Naming Patterns

-This project analyzes 140 years of US baby name data (1880–2019) to uncover long-term trends, cultural shifts, and generational naming patterns.
+- [US Baby Names Exploration.ipynb](https://github.com/LanaGeis/US_baby_names_exploration/blob/master/US%20Baby%20Names%20Exploration.ipynb] - This project analyzes 140 years of US baby name data (1880–2019) to uncover long-term trends, cultural shifts, and generational naming patterns.
 Using Python and Matplotlib, the project visualizes:

-- Total births by year and gender
-- Top 5 male and female names across the entire dataset
-- Faceted charts showing generational naming preferences
-- Shifts in name diversity across generations

 The analysis is based on the Social Security Administration's national baby names dataset.